Be Eco-Friendly, even After You're Gone

 In addition to the eco-friendly benefits, the process is cost effective.
 You shouldn’t have to pay an exorbitant amount of money to die.
 As I said earlier, the unfortunate truth is that there are plenty of economical profits to be had when it comes to dying, while there is also significant ecological loss for our planet.

-Big picture… Recompose was created to support the environment.
+Big picture… green burial has been around since the beginning and beautifully supports the environment.
 It combines biological knowledge, with a dignified and ethical way of being remembered by our loved ones.
 And it provides a beautiful living legacy.

 Ideally, this will quickly become one of the options on the death care menu throughout the country, and across the globe.
 And the cemeteries of the future will know how to take care of our valuable remains that will support new life in the soil.

 Many of us have lived an exemplary environmentally friendly life, or at least aspire to.
-Recompose allows us to continue an eco-friendly existence, long after you’re gone!
+Green burial allows us to continue an eco-friendly existence, long after you’re gone!

 Ultimately, you will choose the disposition method that is in alignment with your values and beliefs, as you should.
 But when my time comes, ideally many years from now, I hope that my body can be returned to the soil.
 Perhaps somewhat due to my California roots, I’d love my new life transformation to take root as a giant redwood tree!

 We can improve our death care practices, nourish our planet and honor our family traditions.
-Recompose allows us to be caregivers of our loved ones, and our precious earth.
+Green burial allows us to be caregivers of our loved ones, and our precious earth.

 Albert Einstein said, “We cannot solve our problems with the same thinking we used when we created them.”